Softcom/FileNameExtractor/README.md

 # FileNameExtractor
-Extract the file original file names of OLE objects from a DOCX document.
+Extract the original file names of OLE objects from a DOCX document.

 The input and file is specified by a command line argument.
 It has to be an absolute file path to work correctly in any environment.